valboz/RTModel/docs/DataPreparation.md

 ## Directory structure

-Each microlensing event should have its own dedicated directory (e.g. `/event001/`).
+Each microlensing event should have its own dedicated directory somewhere on your PC (e.g. `/event001/`).

 This directory should contain a subdirectory named `/Data`.